KestronProgramming/StewbotLLMAgent/README.md

 ---

-All issues cean be blamed on [@Reginald-Gillespie](https://github.com/Reginald-Gillespie)
+All issues can be blamed on [@Reginald-Gillespie](https://github.com/Reginald-Gillespie)